minthantsin/arrasio-rectangular-maze-walls/README.md

 http://arras.vip

 # Screenshots
-Here are some screenshots of the game with chat system in action.
+Here are some screenshots of the game with rectangular maze walls.

 https://i.imgur.com/BFhpamn.png